 Research teams in the United Kingdom must gain permission from both central Government and local ethical reviews to conduct research in animals.
 As part of this approval process, each medical research project using animals must be examined and ways to improve adoption of the 3Rs are considered.
 These are:

-In the EU, the European Directive 2010/63/EU, which promotes both animal welfare and high-quality scientific research, was adopted in 2010.
+The European Directive 2010/63/EU, which promotes both animal welfare and high-quality scientific research, was adopted in 2010.
 The directive became law in the UK on 1 January 2013 through amendments to the UK Animals (Scientific Procedures) Act 1986.
+The UK government remains committed to restate retained EU law in the Animals (Scientific Procedures) Act 1986, which will maintain protections for animals and improve the clarity of UK law.

 PTEN Research is fully committed to these principles and all of our research abides by rules set out by the Home Office.
 Under this system, animals can only be used when there is no alternative.
 We believe organisations should go beyond any legal minimums, so we're proud and active signatories to the Concordant on Openness on Animal Research.